cczona/code-of-conduct/organizer-response.md

 As soon as possible, either before or during the above meeting, let the alleged harasser know that there is a complaint about them, let them tell someone their side of the story and that person takes it into the meeting.

 As soon as possible after that meeting, let the harasser know what action is being taken.
 Let them know that they may appeal to Leadership Contact below, but in the meantime the action stands.
-"If you'd like to discuss this further, please contact XYZ, but in the meantime, you must <something something>"
+"If you'd like to discuss this further, please contact XYZ, but in the meantime, you must something something"

 Hotline: